 OPERATION OUR TOWN AWARDS GRANTS FOR DRUG ABUSE PREVENTION

-Operation Our Town has announced grant awards to 17 local programs aimed at the education and prevention of drug use in Blair County.
-A total of over $59,000 will be distributed to the recipients of the 2022 Grant Cycle.
+Operation Our Town has announced grant awards to 24 local programs aimed at the prevention and/or reduction of substance abuse in Blair County.
+A total of $60,000 will be distributed to the recipients of the 2023 Grant Cycle.

-A total of over $1.3 million has been awarded in grants by Operation Our Town for prevention programs in Blair County over the past 15 years.
+A total of over $1.3 million has been awarded in grants over the past 16 years by Operation Our Town for prevention programs in Blair County.

-Operation Our Town will begin accepting grant applications again in May of 2023.
-We also plan to hold a grant training before the next grant cycle in the spring of 2023.
-You can check back for more information on the 2023 grant cycle dates and grant training at: OperationOurTown.org.
+Operation Our Town will begin accepting grant applications again in May of 2024.
+We also plan to hold another grant training before the next grant cycle in the spring of 2024.
+You can check back for more information on the 2024 grant cycle dates and grant training at: OperationOurTown.org.

 Each grant was judged objectively by specific criteria on a scoring process by the Operation Our Town Grant Committee.
 In addition, Grant Committee members recuse themselves on grant applications in which they have a personal or professional interest.
-The Grant Committee includes five members:
+The Grant Committee includes the following members:

 - Jodi Cessna, Executive Director of Central PA Community Foundation